Intel-bigdata/SSM/supports/How_TO_RUN.md

 ## Necessary Components

 ### HDFS
 Assueme HDFS is correctly deployed, and its namenode is available on `{namenode.rpcserver:port}`.
-Please ensure that SSM can visit namenode.
+Please make sure that SSM can connect to namenode.

 ### MetaStore
-SSM metastore stores the metadata of SSM.
+SSM need a metstore to store the metadata of SSM.
 Currently, we uses mysql as its metastore.
-Please ensure that SSM can access to mysql.
+Please ensure that mysql is correctly installed, and SSM can access to mysql.

-## SSM
+## SSM Configurations

 ### HDFS
 Configure `namenode.rpcserver` in `smart-site.xml`.